Thames Ditton: Boyle Farm

-St Nicholas Church
+St Nicholas' Church

 The ecclesiastical parish church (since the English Reformation, implying Church of England) was built almost wholly in the early medieval period demonstrates fine architecture and is listed in the highest category of building.

 Giggs Hill Green

 This triangular village green adjoins Portsmouth Road and gives its name to a locality of the village marked on some maps, but within any official status such as wards, the main secondary parade of shops of the village is here, which also serves that part of Long Ditton on the riverside part of the Portsmouth Road.
 There is no hill here and its 8 acre were purchased in 1901 by the Esher and Dittons Urban District Council for its cricket green and remainder for its park benches and to allow picnics and informal sport.

-Transport links
+Transport

-Rail
+Railway

-Thames Ditton railway station is on the Hampton Court branch line from London Waterloo to Hampton Court is within a ten-minute walk.
-Rail services are provided by South Western Railway.
-Journey time to London Waterloo is 33 minutes (it is also possible to connect with faster trains at Surbiton).
-Trains run every half hour from 05:56 to 23:26 to London Waterloo.
+Thames Ditton railway station is sited 500 m from the riverside end of the village centre and Weston Green.
+It is a stop on the Hampton Court branch line which connects London Waterloo with Hampton Court.
+Services are provided by South Western Railway.
+The journey time to London Waterloo is 33 minutes; it is also possible to connect with faster trains at Surbiton.